pavanpajjuri/GAN_from_scratch/README.md

 ## Results

-Here’s the updated **Results** section of your `README.md` file, focusing on comparing the generated images at the end of 25 epochs with the original images from the CIFAR-10 dataset:

----

-## Results

 ### **Generated Images vs Original Images**

 After training the GAN for **25 epochs**, the generator produces images that somewhat resemble *(not greatly though)* the original CIFAR-10 dataset.
 Below is a comparison of the generated images and the original images: